 How To Maintain and Repair Your Multiport Valve

 Maintaining your pool is crucial to ensure your water stays safe and clean all season long—especially when taking care of your multiport valve!
 If your multiport valve is damaged or leaking, you should fix it as soon as possible!
-But how do your repair it?
+But how do you repair it?
 And how can you prevent it from breaking in the first place?

 In this article, I will answer all of these questions and walk you through how to fix various things that can go wrong with your multiport valve.